 - Create a Federal Student Aid (FSA) ID: Students will sign up for a Federal Student Aid (FSA) ID, which will be used every year on the Free Application for Federal Student Aid (FAFSA) and for Master Promissory Notes (MPNs) for federal student loans.

 - Submit Supporting Documentation: We sometimes need to ask for additional documentation in order to verify that the information on your application is accurate.
 If we need further information, we'll send you an email.
-You must submit all requested documents before we can finalize your financial aid award.
-Outstanding requirements can also be viewed on the Student tab of PioneerWeb.
+You must submit all requested documents before we can finalize your financial aid offer.
+Outstanding requirements can also be viewed on your MyDU dashboard.

 - Incoming students applying for fall admission: January 15